bandot33th/CapstoneProject/API/ML API/readme.md

 1. create a virtual machine
 2. create the firewall rules for http/https
-3. connect to the shh and update package
+3. connect to the ssh and update package
 4. install the necessary library
 5. install screen
 6. create service account key